yildizumut/Simple-Python-App/Simple_Python_App.md

 ## 4. Creating a shortcut on Desktop for the app

 Remember that we are creating this simple Python app for all the users in a server.
-If you have administrator privigeles, you can create a Desktop shortcut for the use of all users.
+If you have administrator privileges, you can create a Desktop shortcut for the use of all users.
 If you don't have it, you may need IT support, or you can easily create shortcuts on Desktops of the users individually by following the steps below.

 To create a shortcut on the Desktop: